Crow (Australian band): 1994–1999

-2007—2010 reformation
+2007–2010: reformation

 In early 2007, the band began rehearsing for a show at Marrickville's (Sydney) "Cad Factory" performance space.
-During that performance - which drew heavily from the band's early work - Peter Fenton indicated that the show was the beginning of renewed band activity.
+During that performance – which drew heavily from the band's early work – Peter Fenton indicated that the show was the beginning of renewed band activity.
 Former drummer Andy Marks' new band, the Child Detectives, debuted before Crow's performance.

 In August 2008 Crow played a show with Melbourne band Hoss.
 This was filmed as part of the 'That Then, This Now' series of shows featuring seminal Aussie bands, with the show set to be released on DVD.

 2010 saw the release of their new album, Arcane.
-It features the 4 original band members, Peter Archer (guitar and vocals), Peter Fenton (guitar and vocals), Jim Woff (bass) and John Fenton (drums).
+It features the four original band members, Peter Archer (guitar and vocals), Peter Fenton (guitar and vocals), Jim Woff (bass) and John Fenton (drums).

-2010: Arcane
+2010–present: Arcane and death of Richard Andrew

-'Arcane' is the first Crow album was released in June 2010 on Nonzero Records.
-Mixed by Midnight Oil's Jim Moginie at Oceanic Studios, the album received very positive reviews. "..they've got unfinished business to attend to, and based on this single alone, a whole lot more to say....'Ghost at the Crossroads' is truly up there among the band's best material.
+Arcane is the fourth Crow album, released in June 2010 on Nonzero Records.
+Mixed by Midnight Oil's Jim Moginie at Oceanic Studios, the album received very positive reviews.
+Darren Levin of Mess and Noise wrote: "They've got unfinished business to attend to, and based on this single alone, a whole lot more to say....'Ghost at the Crossroads' is truly up there among the band's best material.
 It's quintessential Crow, really: Those ominous opening chords; that perfect balance between light and shade; those spectral backing vocals in the chorus; Fenton's pointed, inward-looking gaze...It's like they've never left."

-Richard Andrew, drummer in Crow's line-up before their split in 1999, died on October 30, 2024, after a battle with lung cancer, aged 58.
+Richard Andrew, drummer in Crow's line-up before their split in 1999, died on 30 October 2024, after suffering from lung cancer.
+He was 58.
+Peter Archer died on 14 May 2026, at the age of 61.